Have you ever wondered how to feed your dog wild, raw venison as part of their raw dog food diet?

 On top of that, wild venison is lean meat that’s great to feed for weight control.
 It also works great as a novel protein for dogs with food sensitivities.

-Last but not least it’s a lot less expensive than if you bought it at a meat specialty store.
+Last but not least, raw venison for dogs is a lot less expensive than if you bought it at a meat specialty store.
 More on that below!

 How To Feed Your Dog Wild, Raw Venison: Where To Source It